Occupational Health and Safety

 Employee Health and Safety Promotion Project

 AOT produced a series of four health promotion video clips for all employees and workers, focusing on office syndrome.
 The objective is to raise awareness, promote health knowledge, and provide practical guidelines for personnel at the Head Office and all six AOT-operated airports.
-In 2024, AOT expanded communication channels to ensure broader coverage by broadcasting the videos through desktop screens as part of the organization’s internal communication strategy.
+AOT expanded communication channels to ensure broader coverage by broadcasting the videos through desktop screens as part of the organization’s internal communication strategy.

 Episode 1: Physical exercises for the prevention and relief of office syndrome symptoms.